Bad Habits (Ed Sheeran song): Composition and reception

 "Bad Habits" is a dance-pop and synth-pop track.
+Sheet music for this song is in the key of B minor with a tempo of 126 beats per minute.
+Sheeran's vocals range from the note of G3 to the note of B4.

 "Bad Habits" was met with mixed reviews from critics.
 Alexis Petridis of The Guardian gave the song four out of five stars, describing it as "a certain smash that's ready for the Weeknd".
 Nick Levine of NME gave the track three out of five stars, calling it "neither a misfire nor a surefire winner," and compared the sound style to Bronski Beat works, especially "Smalltown Boy".
 The Independent's Adam White was less impressed, giving "the stilted comeback" two out of five stars and saying Sheeran was "letting the toplines do the work and rummaging through Abel Tesfaye's leftovers."
 Quinn Moreland of Pitchfork derided the song as "painfully predictable", writing that it "aspires for Abel but settles for anonymity".

 Accolades

 Commercial performance

 In the United States, "Bad Habits" debuted at number five on the Billboard Hot 100, with 38.8 million airplay audience impressions, 17.7 million streams and 33,200 copies sold.
 It opened at number two on Digital Song Sales and number six on Streaming Songs, and surged 36–11 on Radio Songs.
 The song became Sheeran's eighth top 10 in the US and first since 2019.
 On the chart dated 28 August 2021, the song reached a new peak at number two behind "Stay" by the Kid Laroi and Justin Bieber.
 The song ranked at number one on the Top Triller US Chart dated to 10 July 2021.
 The chart highlights the biggest songs on Triller based on a formula blending the amount of views of videos containing a respective songs, the level of engagement with those videos and the raw total of videos uploaded featuring each song.